Massachusetts Historical Review

-Subscriptions are $30.00 for individuals, $35.00 for institutions, and $45.00 for all non-US addresses; online access to the most recent issue is available through JSTOR’s Current Scholarship Program ($20.00 for individuals; $25.00 for institutions).
+Subscriptions are $30.00 for individuals, $35.00 for institutions, and $45.00 for all non-US addresses; online access is available through a subscription to JSTOR’s Arts & Sciences V Collection.
 Back issues of the MHR are available for sale through the MHS or online through JSTOR.

 To order print version of the MHR